rebecadiaconu/Robotics/README.md

-# Introduction to Robotics Course
+# Repository for the Introduction to Robotics Course